default-to-open/rpmdeplint/docs/rpmdeplint.rst

   * the file’s color is different between the two packages (RPM will silently resolve the conflict in favour of the 64-bit file).

+check-upgrade
+  Checks that there are no existing packages in the repositories which would upgrade or obsolete the given packages.

+  If this check fails, it means that the package under test will never be installed (since the package manager will always pick the newer or obsoleting package from the repositories instead) which is not desirable, assuming the package is intended as an update.

 list-deps
   All dependencies will be listed for each given RPM package.